LuxProvide/QuantumFPGA/docs/oneapi_quantum.md

 \end{aligned}
 $$

-- To find coeffcients where $(u_3 u_4)$ should be applied, we only need need to add 1 instead of 0 to get the corresponding basis vector
+- To find coeffcients where $(u_3 u_4)$ should be applied, we only need to add 1 instead of 0 to get the corresponding basis vector

 - Finally, we will have two functions to apply any kind of one qubit gate (except the controlled gates):